Wajah Tum Ho: Plot

-The movie starts by showing a lodge where a policeman is raping a young girl and then goes out to meet the girl's boyfriend.
+The film starts by showing a lodge where a policeman, Assistant Commissioner of Police Ramesh Sarnaik, is raping a young girl and then goes out to meet the girl's boyfriend.
 The policeman blackmailed the couple because he caught them with drugs and the girl made a deal with him to have sex in exchange for dropping all charges.
 After the policeman leaves, he gets into an accident.
-When he regains his consciousness, he finds himself chained where a computer genius hacks a TV channel owned by Rahul Oberoi and broadcasts the live murder of a police officer called Ramesh Sarniak.
-The Assistant Commissioner of Police, Kabir Deshmukh, interrogates Rahul Oberoi wherein Siya, a lawyer, tries to defend his case.
-Sia has her boyfriend, Ranveer Bajaj, with whom she has an intimate relationship.
+When he regains his consciousness, he finds himself chained where a computer genius hacks a TV channel owned by Rahul Oberoi and broadcasts the live murder of Sarnaik.
+ACP Kabir Deshmukh, in charge of the case, interrogates Rahul Oberoi wherein Siya, a lawyer, tries to defend his case.
+Sia has a boyfriend, Ranveer Bajaj, with whom she has an intimate relationship.
 He is a prosecution lawyer.

-During the investigation, Kabir Deshmukh considers Karan Parekh, Rahul's old business partner, to be the suspect.
-ACP Deshmukh tracks Karan's location in a hotel and goes to catch him.
+During the investigation, Kabir considers Karan Parekh, Rahul's old business partner, to be the suspect.
+He traces Karan's location to a hotel and goes to catch him.
 Upon reaching the hotel, he discovers that Karan is missing and is also being murdered on live television.
-Later, ACP Deshmukh finds out that Rahul and Karan were involved in raping a girl named Rajni, an employee in Rahul's company.
-ACP Deshmukh reveals this to Ranveer and Sia wherein Ranveer speaks out about the fact that an old man had saved Rajni from being raped and filed a complaint against Rahul and Karan.
+Later, Kabir finds out that Rahul and Karan were involved in raping a girl named Rajni, an employee in Rahul's company.
+Kabir reveals this to Ranveer and Sia wherein Ranveer reveals an old man had saved Rajni from being raped and filed a complaint against Rahul and Karan.
 At that time, Rahul and Karan were prosecuted by Ranveer in the court.
 However, Ranveer lost the case as the old man had died in a fire explosion in his house and was the only witness for that case.

 Now, it is clear that Rahul was not involved in any of the murders.
 Eventually, the police consider Rajni to be the suspect.
 Rahul now decides to flee India, but is not allowed to leave because his sugar level drastically increases.
 In no time, the police get to know that Rajni has gone missing and learn that Mac, Rajni's boyfriend who is also an employee in Rahul's company, is involved in the murders.